How To Scrapbook With Basic Supplies From Around The House!

 Supplies Readily Available from the Garage

-Items, such as old jewelry, gloves, magazines, confetti, old letters or cards, gift wrap and ribbon can be incorporated into your projects as you endeavor into the world of how to scrapbook!
+Items, such as old jewelry, gloves, magazines, confetti, old letters or cards, gift wrap and ribbon can be incorporated into your projects as you dip your toe into the world of beginner scrapbooking!